-By submitting your visual art for exhibition at K-FEST during the open submissions period, you are automatically entered into the SPP.
+If you are selected to exhibit at K-FEST, you are automatically entered into the SPP.
 Submissions typically open in December and close by the end of February.
 K-FEST (SPP) offers a free online submission, open to all visual artists — regardless of situation, wealth, training, or status.

 The SPP receives an average of 400 entries per year — covering paint, print, sculpture, performance, textiles, fashion, graphic design, photography, film, and audio-visual — the best of which are invited to publicly exhibit along the curated bespoke pop-up gallery trail at K-FEST.
 Around 100 visual artists make the cut annually based on a rigorous selection process by the K-FEST Arts subcommittee.

 During K-FEST, an elite panel of SPP judges visits every art exhibition and selects (after much heated debate) four finalists and an overall winner.
 During a ceremony and celebration Sunday night of the June Bank Holiday weekend, the finalists and winner are announced.
-The SPP includes an award, cash prize, and other perks courtesy of K-FEST.
+The The Screaming Pope Prize VI includes an award, cash prize, and other perks courtesy of K-FEST.